Down To Earth Discipleship . Getting real with issues facing young Christians today

 Much of this sharing does need to be face to face so that body language is part of the emotional connection.
 Phone and e-mail rank in order behind this, but are much better than lapsed connection.

-Small group structures within the church are often a locus of such expression of fellowship, and the community aspect of these is for most people a vital aspect of church life and sharing their journey as disciples.
+These within the church are often a locus of such expression of fellowship, and the community aspect of these is for most people a vital aspect of church life and sharing their journey as disciples.
 For many, such small groups can be very important in encouraging open relationships beyond the selected few.
-With younger singles - and certainly teenagers - there is a lot of benefit in having these as single sex groups to encourage greater frankness and openness.
+With younger singles - and certainly teenagers - there is a lot of benefit in having these as single-sex groups to encourage greater frankness and openness.

 Active encouragement is the key here, but we need to note that some conditions of low morale and self esteem need a bit more than increased attention.
 If someone is seriously depressed it is important that they get medical help to address the biochemical component of that.
 Christian friends can help a lot just by being with them and giving both time and gentle encouragement, without attempting amateur psychology.